A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Processing and Storage Requirements

 \subsection{Terminology}

-Throughout the rest of the discussion, we make use of several key words that have special meaning to the RTP and Librarian systems.
+Throughout the rest of the discussion, we make use of several key words that have special meaning to the RTP and the Librarian systems.
 We briefly summarize these terms here, so that the reader may refer back to them later. \begin{itemize} \item \textit{Observation}: a single file generated by the HERA correlator system.
-Due to internal throughput constraints of the correlator, these tend to be 15-30 seconds in length, and are projected to be $\sim$25 GB in size when observing for 350 antennas. \item \textit{Observing session}: the combined data product for a continuous set of \textit{observations}.
+Due to internal throughput constraints of the correlator, these tend to be 16 seconds in length, and are projected to be $\sim$25 GB in size when observing for 350 antennas. \item \textit{Observing session}: the combined data product for a continuous set of \textit{observations}.
 Generally for HERA these comprise 10-12 hours of sustained observation.
 They are composed of roughly 2000 individual observations. \item \textit{File}: in the context of the Librarian, this is an abstract definition of any data product.
+While it may correspond to a single file in the traditional ``filesystem-like'' sense, it may also be a directory treated as a single object.
 For data generated by telescopes, they can be indexed by membership in an \textit{observation} or an \textit{observing session}.
-As discussed more below in Sec.~\ref{sec:lib_arch}, these metadata are required/guaranteed to be unique for a particular data product. \item \textit{File instance}: in the context of the Librarian, this is a specific \textit{file} that is stored on a particular Librarian server.
+As discussed more below in Sec.~\ref{sec:lib_arch}, the name, size, and hash are required/guaranteed to be unique for a particular data product. \item \textit{File instance}: in the context of the Librarian, this is a specific \textit{file} that is stored on a particular Librarian server.
 As discussed more below in Sec.~\ref{sec:lib_arch}, a Librarian server is allowed to have multiple copies of a given file instance, or may not have any local instances at all. \end{itemize} In the following discussion, we have emphasized these words when used in a context that connotes the above meanings.